 When you extend the Kubernetes API by adding custom resources, the added resources always fall into a new API Groups.
 You cannot replace or change existing API groups.
 Adding an API does not directly let you affect the behavior of existing APIs (e.g. Pods), but API Access Extensions do.

 When a request reaches the Kubernetes API Server, it is first Authenticated, then Authorized, then subject to various types of Admission Control.
-See [Accessing the API] for more on this flow.
+See Controlling Access to the Kubernetes API for more on this flow.

 Each of these steps offers extension points.